-|Troy’s 2012 Annual Water Quality Report click here to see report.|
+|Troy’s 2018 Annual Water Quality Report click here to see report.|

 |Sanitation & Recycling Schedule|

-| The Troy Board of Alderman have entered into an agreement with Christian Environmental Services to provide solid waste, recycling and yard waste collection for the residents of Troy.
+| The Troy Board of Alderman have entered into an agreement with Meridian Waste Solutions (formally Christian Environmental Services) to provide solid waste, recycling and yard waste collection for the residents of Troy.
 The routing will be implemented and the City will be divided out into four sections and trash, recycle and yard waste will be picked up on the same day in each quadrant.
-The contract started July 1, 2013.
-Click here for Christian Environmental Services’ website and here for the new Sanitation & Recycling Schedule.
+The contract started July 1, 2017.
+Click here for Meridian’s website and here for the new Sanitation & Recycling Schedule.